NamrathaKRao/OrbitzFlightSearchUIAutomation/README.md

-The tests directory has a test file with two test cases :
+The tests directory has a test file with two test cases:

  1.Verifying the search result in Chrome and Firefox browsers.
  2. Verifying all flight details and Prices in Chrome and Firefox browsers.